 It’s important to have honest, open discussions with your child’s cancer care team.
-You should ask any questions that are on your mind, no matter how small they may seem.
+Ask any question on your mind, no matter how small it might seem.
 Below are some questions to consider:

 - What kind of kidney cancer does my child have?
 Is it a Wilms tumor?

-- Is the histology of the tumor favorable or unfavorable?
+- Is the histology of the tumor favorable or anaplastic?

 - What is the stage of my child’s cancer, and what does that mean?

 - Do we need any other tests before we can decide on treatment?

 - How much experience do you have treating this type of cancer?

 - Will we need to see other doctors?

 - Who else will be on the treatment team, and what do they do?